-Mexican Chicken Soup with Lime (Sopa de Lima) Recipe
+Mexican Chicken Lime Soup (Sopa de Lima) Recipe

 We start by frying the tortilla strips so that you can use some of the tortilla infused oil in the preparation of the soup.
 If want to save time, you can fry the tortilla strips in a separate skillet while the soup is cooking instead of doing it ahead.